cfg2html/cfg2html/README.md

 ## Contributing on GitHub

 To contribute to a project that is hosted on GitHub, you can fork the project on github.com, then clone your fork locally, make a change, push back to GitHub and then send us a merge request for your pull, which will email the maintainer.

+Please consider to give a star on github to show your support! +1

 Please try to keep pull requests as small as possible - one new feature or fix set per pull request is preferred.
 This makes it easier to review and discuss your contribution.